 I learned EFT (Emotional Freedom Technique)â€”tappingâ€”a few months ago, and I read this book to understand its background.
 This is full of testimonials on how EFT helped people with everything from PTSD to weight loss.
 I use EFT daily, and I’ll write about my experience soon.

 Everything’s Trash but it’s Okay by Phoebe Robinson

-I wasn’t familiar with the author before reading this book of comedic essays.
-It took me a while to get used to the social media slang (the hashtags used distracted me), but Robinson is likable, frank, and witty.
+I wasn’t familiar with the author before reading this book of humourous essays.
+It took me a while to get used to the social media slang (the hashtags used distracted me), but Robinson is witty, frank, and likeable.
 Reading this collection is like having a chat with a funny girlfriend on serious issues.

 pin me for reference